ActivisionGameScience/ActivisionGameScience.github.io/README.md

 1. Find better background images for About/Categories/Archive (Will took the current one with his phone).
 2. Write some "About" text.
 3. Unify the styling (btwn.
 Jupyter notebook posts and the rest of the blog).
+4. Make more awesome posts.
+5. Publish to GitHub pages.